Multiscale Modeling of Water-Splitting Devices

 3: Solar Thermochemical (STCH)

-Continuum scale including mesoscale simulations.
+Continuum scale including mesoscale simulations; for cell design optimization.

 Developed and validated multiscale models along with associated diagnostics for model input parameters including synchrotron studies.
 Expertise related to PEC and related cell designs and component properties and interactions.

 Available although will require some fine tuning for specific systems.